wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.5.9 =

+* Using tag slug instead of tag name is a problem for languages with characters outside of [RFC 1738](http://www.faqs.org/rfcs/rfc1738.html) URL specs.
+Transformed into selectable option, default off.

 = 2.5.8 =

 * WP to Twitter now uses tag slug instead of tag name to convert tags into hashtags.
 Allows you to customize the hashtag sent for each tag.